axel-zielonka/axel-zielonka/README.md

 ## About Me
 My name is Axel Zielonka.
-I am a third year Software Engineering student at Facultad de Ingeniería de la Universidad de Buenos Aires (FIUBA).
-I am 21 years old.
+I am an advanced Software Engineering student at Facultad de Ingeniería de la Universidad de Buenos Aires (FIUBA).
+I am 22 years old.
 I live in Buenos Aires, Argentina.

 ## Projects
-Throughout these 3 years studying, I have been a part of several academic projects where I was able to put to test my knowledge, using languages such as C, C++, Python, Java and Rust.
+During my time as a Software Engineering Student, I have been a part of several academic projects where I was able to put to test my knowledge, using languages such as C, C++, Python, Java and Rust.
 These projects vary from simple problems like file reading, to more complex ones like games.
 The top projects I have been a part of are:

 ### Duck Game Remake
 A reinterpretation of the classic 'Duck Game' by Landon Podbielski.
 Originally a 4 person project, due to problems ended up being a 2 person job.
 I was responsible for designing the server logic, game physics, client-server communication and multithreading.
 In this [repository](https://github.com/FelipeAscencio/DuckGame-Remake) you will find the complete project alongside documentation, including user manuals and project reports explaining with detail my role in the project.